 Orange Cardamom Cookies

 Orange Cardamom CookieWhile planning my annual holiday baking menu several years ago, I found myself pondering the exquisite versatility of cardamom: an ingredient I’d tasted as it splendidly sang in both savory and sweet treats alike.
 Before I knew it, I added a heap of the spice to a soft, shortbread-like dough, paired it with tart orange, and topped it off with a drizzle of dark chocolate.
 The result was magnificent, and now I can hardly imagine a winter without my treasured ritual of creating these cookies.
-Here’s the recipe.

 • 1/2 cup granulated sugarOrange Cardamom Cookie